 FIDDLE SINGER & SINGWRITER | MONTRÉAL

 Aleksi Campagne is uniquely qualified to offer a contemporary, indie-folk take on the time-honoured fiddle-singing tradition.
 Aleksi grew up on stage.
 At five years old, he began performing alongside his mother, Canadian folk icon, Connie Kaldor.
 At 19, Aleksi moved to Paris to study under jazz violin legend Didier Lockwood.
 At 21, Aleksi became the only student to have ever been accepted into the classical violin, the jazz violin and the jazz voice performance programs at McGill University.
-And, by 25, with only a six-song EP, Aleksi graced the lineups of some of Canada’ most beloved folk festivals over three consecutive summers (until COVID)—including the Regina Folk Festival, the Canmore Folk Festival, the Northern Lights Festival and the Live from the Rock Festival, among others.
+And, by 25, Aleksi had graced the lineups of some of Canada’ most beloved folk festivals—including the Regina Folk Festival, the Canmore Folk Festival, the Northern Lights Festival and the Live from the Rock Festival, among others.

 Most recently, Aleksi received both a Canada Council Grant and a FACTOR Grant to fully fund the recording and production of his highly anticipated 10-song debut album.
 He then received an additional CALQ grant to create a video version of the album.
 This new album titled For the Giving is set to launch in both audio and video formats this summer on a Canada-wide tour!

 When playing live, Aleksi floors audiences by singing while bowing his violin and leading his four-piece band.
 His original music blends folk song writing with an edgy, multi-layered sound resulting from his unique combination of voice, violin and looping-effect pedals.
 In a full-page spread in the Montreal Gazette, Brennan Kelly described him as “not just a folksinger with a guitar!”